ConceptResearch/CARLA/carla_workshop/carla_2022.md

 **Paola Vernillo**, Department of Literature and Philosophy, University of Florence

 # Contact
-Please contact rotterst at hu-berlin.de for any questions.
+Please contact Stephanie Rotter (rotterst at hu-berlin.de) for any questions.